KOTOR-Community-Portal/mod-builds/content/k2/delete.md

 # KOTOR 2 Mod Build Files to Delete

-Please delete the following .tpc files, but ONLY if there is a copy of the same file that is of the .tga or .dds filetype!
+Please delete the following .tpc files, but ONLY if there is a copy of the same file that is of the .tga filetype!
 Many (possibly the vast majority) of these files WILL NOT have both filetypes in your override!

 C_DrdAstro01.tpc
 C_DrdAstro02.tpc